-The historic Blyth Homestead is found within Litchfield National Park, and is also the location of an old tin mine, which is now in ruins.
+The historic Blyth Homestead is found in Litchfield National Park.
 The homestead site serves as a reminder of the tough conditions faced by pioneers in remote areas.